 - It is the student's responsibility to obtain all make-up work and return it to the teacher in the specified period of time.
-Once assignments are provided or the student returns to school, they will be allowed the number of days absent, plus one, to complete all make-up work. - All make-up work must be completed within one (1) week after the end of the 9-weeks grading period.
+Once assignments are provided or the student returns to school, they will be allowed the number of days absent, plus one, to complete all make-up work.
+Special arrangements will be made for students with extended illness or at teacher discretion for other absences.
+When students are absent for an extended period of time, teachers work with the administration to get a schedule set up for make-up work. - All make-up work must be completed within one (1) week after the end of the 9-weeks grading period.
 Special arrangements will be made for students with extended illness or at teacher discretion for other absences. - Students returning to school after an absence for any reason are responsible for assignments previously announced, i.e., tests, term papers, notebooks, etc. - Students absent from school, for reasons of illness, in excess of ten (10) school days should make arrangements for home/hospital instruction.
 Teachers will cooperate with the student and parent in cases of extended illness. - Pre-arranged absences-Any student needing to miss school for a pre-approved reason, needs to fill out the Pre-Approved Absence form and return it to the office prior to missing school.
 The student/family should make arrangements with each teacher to determine what assignments will need to be made up and what the due dates will be for each assignment.